earchibald/textspace-mud/README.md

 - SQLite for document storage (single file database)
 - Scalable for production use
 - No external dependencies (SQLite built into Python)
-- Supports multiple server instances with file locking
+- Supports concurrent access with file locking

 ### Database Setup